chriskorsak/thur-week-1/blog-post.md

 I started my day with one of my favorite foods, which is cereal.
 Do you think cereal is _amazing?_

-My favorite vacation spot is simply anywhere where there is the following:
+My favorite vacation spot is simply anywhere where there are the following:

 1. Warm sunshine
 2. A beach